 This event coincides with the following tours:

 Parrandas were born in the 18th century when Father Francisco Vigil de Quiñones, the priest of the Grand Cathedral of Remedios, had the idea to put together groups of children and provide them with jars, plates and spoons so they could run around the village making noise and singing verses, in order to get the people to come to midnight masses the week before Christmas.
-The idea persisted over the years and with time it gain complexity ending in the street party that has remained till these days.
+The idea became a tradition and evolved over the years to become the massive street party that has remained until today.